nsxiv/nsxiv-extra/README.md

 For script submissions, it is highly encouraged (but not required) to use POSIX `sh` rather than `bash`, `zsh`, `Python`, etc.

-## Issues

-Since this repo is community maintained there's no guarantee that an issue will be worked on.
-If you run into any problems with any of the patches/scripts, try to fix it yourself and submit a pull request.

-You may also open an issue for a request, but as stated above, there's no guarantee.

-***NOTE***: Issues should be opened at [codeberg](https://codeberg.org/nsxiv/nsxiv-extra/issues)

 ## Contributing

 To contribute, sumbit a pull request at [codeberg](https://codeberg.org/nsxiv/nsxiv-extra/pulls).